 Chances are, you are stuck between a 9 to 5 job and you’re looking for different ways to make extra revenue for yourself.
 You’d probably have something you would want to do during your free time or maybe even leaving your job to make that jump.
 But that isn’t the right thing to do.
 In this topic, we’ll be discussing a few things on how to start your online business, what to do, and what to avoid before making your decision.

 This may sound very cliche but you’ll always have to make preparations before doing anything.
-These kind of online businesses consume a lot of time and require a lot of preparation.
-First things first is knowing what lies ahead.
+These kinds of online businesses consume a lot of time and require a lot of preparation.
+First things first, you need to know what lies ahead.
 It’s definitely going to be a tough road and it’s not a path meant for everyone.
 Know that the sacrifices that you would have to make, such as nights out, or some of your sleep time.
 But you know, this is the real world and these sacrifices have to be made to create a successful pathway for your online business or career in general.

 2. Don’t take it as a hobby

 An online business and a hobby are two different things.
-An hobby is what you’d like to do during your free time.
+A hobby is what you’d like to do during your free time.
 For example, I like to play games or enjoy sports during my free time.
-An online business is a totally different game where you have to set your goals right.
+Building an online business is a totally different game where you have to set your goals right.
 Setting your goals should be the number one priority when starting up an online business.

 3. Validate your idea

 So what does it mean by validating your idea?
 If you have an online business plan right now, who do you ask for help?
 Do you share it with your friends, ask your family for help, colleagues or anyone else?

 Here’s the thing, not every idea is great and according to a study, 42% of failed start-ups failed because they weren’t sure what the market needs and they were lacking what was actually needed in the current market situation.
 It doesn’t always mean if a product is doing well or that it’s currently the trend, you need to sell it too.